I was originally going to call this site “Wittgenstein’s Ruler.”

 Physics, chemistry, evolutionary biology, economics, philosophy, alchemy, astrology, Roman Catholicism, politics, and phrenology are all different “tools” that people have used of to answer hard questions.

 Which tool you use to solve any particular problem says something about you.
 If you use the same tool every time, it makes you very predictable.
 If you use classic liberal or classic conservative ideology to scrutinize Donald Trump’s presidential campaign, you’re not likely to be very interesting.
-If you use superstring theory to assess Donald Trump’s presidential campaign, you would probably be interesting, but you might not be very helpful.
-If you analyzed Donald Trump’s presidential campaign under the lens of evolutionary biology, economics, and power dynamics, then you’d have a few different ways to explain what was happening.
+If you use superstring theory to assess Donald Trump’s presidential campaign, you would probably be interesting, but you might not be very useful.
+If you analyzed Donald Trump’s presidential campaign under the lens of evolutionary biology, economics, and game theory, then you’d have a few different ways to explain what was happening.

 But an expansive toolkit doesn’t do you any good if aren’t willing to adjust your own biases to reflect new circumstances, rather than try to fit new circumstances into your old biases.
 That’s the essence of Wittgenstein’s Ruler, McCarthy’s Maxim, and its corollaries: The ability to adjust one’s thinking to new problems.